Trains in Germany

 Marozza’s fleet of modern buses have WiFi and electrical outlets available for passengers.
 The buses are also equipped with restrooms, comfortable seats, and air conditioning.
 Services for disabled passengers can be arranged; contact the bus company to make arrangements if needed in advance.
 Overhead bins are available for carry-on luggage.
 Passengers are allowed to bring one carry-on bag with a maximum size of 16.5x12x7 in and 11 lb,(42x30x18 cm and 5kg) and one piece of stowed luggage with a maximum size of 41.25 in (which is the sum of the length, width and height) and 44 lb (105 cm and 20kg).
 One extra piece of luggage may be stored in the luggage compartment for an additional fee, provided it is no larger than the allowed carry-on bag size and there is space available.
 Pets are allowed on board; passengers must purchase a half-price ticket for the pet, but the pet does not get a seat.
 Guide dogs are allowed without restrictions and do to require a ticket.

-When departing from Rome, you have various bus station options to start your trip from including Rome, Tiburtina Station, Rome, Termini (G) and Rome, Roma Ostiense.
+When departing from Rome, you have various bus station options to start your route from including Rome, Termini (G), Rome, Roma Ostiense and Roma, Via Marsala / Viale Enrico De Nicola.
 When arriving in Pompei, you can end your trip in bus stations like Pompei, Piazza Falcone e Borsellino, Pompei, Casello Autostrade Castellammare and Pompei, scavi.

 Omio customers book a bus from Roma Termini to Pompei, Piazza Falcone e Borsellino most frequently for this route.